All Episodes

 Kristen Cinema is failing us when she's up for re-election.

-I'm sure that's going to be pulled out of mothballs and used against her, but as the GOP tries to silence our voices, she's just standing by supporting a Jim Crow relic.
+But as the GOP tries to silence our voices, she's just standing by supporting a Jim Crow relic.

-And instead, the ad that says, You're refusing to stand with us, Senator Cinema.
+And instead, the ad that says, you're refusing to stand with us, Senator Cinema.

 Why should we stand with you?